RedPointGlobal/redpoint-rpi/docs/greenfield.md

 RPI reads sensitive values (database credentials, connection strings, API tokens) from a Kubernetes Secret — not from your values file.
 This keeps secrets out of version control and Helm release metadata.

-Use the [CLI scaffolder](#quick-start-with-cli-scaffolder) to generate your `rpi-secrets.yaml` manifest.
+Use the [Interaction CLI](#quick-start-with-the-interaction-cli) to generate your `rpi-secrets.yaml` manifest.
 It prompts for your database credentials, cache and queue connection strings, and automatically generates a secure auth token — no manual YAML editing required.

 ```bash
 bash deploy/cli/rpi-init.sh
 ```

-The scaffolder produces a complete `rpi-secrets.yaml` with correctly formatted connection strings for your platform (Azure SQL, RDS, PostgreSQL).
+The Interaction CLI produces a complete `rpi-secrets.yaml` with correctly formatted connection strings for your platform (Azure SQL, RDS, PostgreSQL).
 Review the generated file, then apply it:

 ```bash
 kubectl apply -f rpi-secrets.yaml